nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 **Access rights:** [Service Administrator](#xroad-service-administrator)

-To change the access rights to a service, follow these steps.
+To change the access rights to a **service**, follow these steps.

-1. On the **Configuration** menu, select **Security Server Clients**, select a client from the table and click the **Services** icon on that row.
+1. Navigate to **Clients** tab, click the name of the client containing service you wish to view and click the **Services** tab.

-2. Select a service or endpoint from the table and click **Access Rights**.
+2. Click the arrow symbol in front of a service and click the service code that is displayed.

 3. In the window that opens, the access rights table displays information about all X-Road subsystems and groups that have access to the selected service.

 4. To add one or more access right subjects to the service, click **Add Subjects**.
 The subject search window appears.
 You can search among    all subsystems and global groups registered in the X-Road governing authority and among the security server client's local groups.
-    Select one or more subjects from the table and click **Add Selected to ACL**.
-To grant the access right to all subjects in the search results, click **Add All to ACL**.
+Fill in optional filters for subjects and click **SEARCH**.
+Select one or more subjects from the list and click **Add Selected**.

-5. To remove service access rights subjects, select the respective rows in the access rights table and click **Remove Selected**.
+5. To remove service access rights subjects, click **Remove** button on the respective row in the access rights table.
 To clear the access rights list (that is, remove all subjects), click **Remove All**.

+To change access rights to an **endpoint**, follow there steps.

+1. Navigate to **Clients** tab, click the name of the client containing service you wish to view and click the **Services** tab.

+2. Click the arrow symbol in front of a REST service and click the service code that is displayed.

+3. Click the **ENDPOINTS** tab and in the following views endpoints list click **Access Rights** on the respective row of an endpoint.

+4. To add one or more access right subjects to the endpoint, click **Add Subjects**.
+The subject search window appears.
+You can search among all subsystems and global groups registered in the X-Road governing authority and among the security server client's local groups.
+Fill in optional filters for subjects and click **SEARCH**.
+Select one or more subjects from the list and click **Add Selected**.

+5. To remove endpoint access rights subjects, click **Remove** button on the respective row in the access rights table and click **YES** in the confirmation dialog.
+To clear the access rights list (that is, remove all subjects), click **Remove All** and click **YES** in the confirmation dialog.

 ### 7.2 Adding a Service Client

 **Access rights:** [Service Administrator](#xroad-service-administrator)

-The service client view (**Configuration** -&gt; **Security Server Clients** -&gt; **Service Clients**) displays all the service level access rights subjects of the services mediated by this security server client.
+The service client view (**Clients** -&gt; **Service Clients**) displays all the service level access rights subjects of the services mediated by this security server client.
 In other words, if an X-Road subsystem or group has been granted a service level access right to a service of this client, then the subject is shown in this view.
 Subjects that have been granted an endpoint level access right to a REST service, are not shown in the view.

 To add a service client, follow these steps.

-1. On the **Configuration** menu, select **Security Server Clients**.

-2. Select a client from the table and click the **Service Clients** icon, then click **Add**.
+1. Navigate to **Clients** tab, click the name of the client containing service you wish to view and click the **Service Clients** tab.

+2. Click **ADD SUBJECTS** and in the wizard that opens

-3. In the window that opens, locate and select a subject (a subsystem, or a local or global group) to which you want to grant access rights to and click **Next**.
+    1. Select a subject (a subsystem, or a local or global group) to which you want to grant access rights to and click **Next**

-4. Locate the service(s) whose access rights you want to grant to the selected subject.
-Click **Add Selected to ACL** to grant access rights to the selected services to this subject.
-Click **Add All to ACL** to grant access rights to all services in the filter to the subject.
+    2. Select service(s) whose access rights you want to grant to the selected subject.
+Click **Add Selected** to grant access rights to the selected services to this subject.
 Note that access rights to REST API endpoints can not be added using this view, those need to be added on **Services** tab as described in [7.1](#71-changing-the-access-rights-of-a-service).

-The subject is added to the list of service clients, after which the service client's access rights view is displayed where the access rights can be changed.
+The subject is added to the list of service clients, after which the service clients view is displayed.

 ### 7.3 Changing the Access Rights of a Service Client